Dollar Cost Averaging Investing Strategy & Examples

 An even simpler formula for calculating the Dollar Cost Average.

-Dollar-Cost Average = Total $ Amount Invested ÷ Total Number of Shares Owned.
+Dollar Cost Average = Total $ Amount Invested รท Total Number of Shares Owned.

-Dollar-Cost Averaging During a Bear Market
+Dollar Cost Averaging During a Bear Market

 But here is the clever thing.

-If you apply the concept of Dollar-Cost Averaging to your investments during a bear market, you can reduce your overall average cost per share.
+If you apply the concept of Dollar Cost Averaging to your investments during a bear market, you can reduce your overall average cost per share.

-Dollar-Cost Averaging vs. Lump Sum Example
+Example: Dollar Cost Averaging vs. Lump Sum

-The stock price fluctuates around the $10 mark in the table below, spending equal time above the $10 price as below it.
+The stock price fluctuates around the $10 mark in the table below, spending equal time above the $10 price below it.

-1 Payment $8,000 8 Payments $1,000
+Quarter Purchased Share Price 1 Payment $8,000 8 Payments $1,000

 Q1 $10 800 100

-Q2 $9 111.11
+Q2 ย $9 111.11

 Q3 $8 125